 In 1947, Bacall, now Mrs. Bogart starred opposite her husband in the film adaptation of David Goodis' 1946 novel Dark Passage.
 Set in the scenic San Francisco, the film, brimming with POV shots was directed by Delmer Daves, who also wrote the script.
 Although Bogart and Bacall's third movie was not as popular as their previous two films made together and it received mixed reviews from film critics, Bacall was praised for her brilliant portrayal of the attractive, sympathetic and ”sharp-eyed” young painter Irene Jensen who shelters Vincent Parry, Bogart's character at her bohemian chic apartment in Malloch Building (today this imposing building located on Telegraph Hill in San Francisco is a tourist attraction for film noir aficionados).
 Parry had escaped the San Quentin prison after being wrongfully convicted of murdering his wife and then underwent plastic surgery to change completely his appearance.

-In 1949, Lauren Bacall gave birth to Bogart's first child, son Stevie and over the following decade, she chose to focus more on her family than her career, appearing only in a handful of films.
-The following year, she starred in two movies directed by Michael Curtiz.
 In the musical film Young Man with a Horn, based on the life of the famous jazz cornetist and pianist Bix Beiderbecke (1903-1931), Bacall portrayed the complicated and emotionally disturbed Amy North, opposite her former classmate and ex-boyfriend Kirk Douglas as Rick Martin.
 Bacall plays a character that lacks the warmness and loyalty we been used to and instead showing an intellectual and rather cold personality.
 This big-budget jazz film co-starring Dorris Day features memorable jazz music performed by the reputable trumpeter Harry James.
 In the epic melodrama Bright Leaf, co-starring Gary Cooper and Patricia Neal and adapted from Foster Fitzsimmons' 1949 novel, Bacall portrayed the bordello owner Madam Sonia who was in love with Brant Royle (Cooper's character) and eventually became his business partner in the tobacco industry.
 In Bright Leaf, Bacall's last film under her seven-year contract with Warner Bros, she once again portrays a woman with great loyalty to a man, but her love is this time unanswered.

 Her late films include two stylized avant-garde films directed by the famous Danish filmmaker Lars von Trier, part of his ”US Trilogy” - the 2003 drama Dogville starring Nicole Kidman and its sequel, the 2005 drama Manderlay, starring Bryce Dallas Howard.